 Engineers will host a free webinar to share the latest systems engineering

-documents for the Smart Columbus Program.
-The webinar is scheduled for Wednesday,
+documents for the Smart Columbus Connected Vehicle Environment project.
+The webinar

 Through the USDOT's Smart City Challenge, in 2016, the Department selected Columbus, Ohio, to define what it means to be a "smart city" and serve as a model for other cities wishing to fully integrate innovative technologies--such as automated vehicles, connected vehicles, and applications--into the transportation network.
 The goal of the Smart Columbus program is to connect people by creating opportunity for city residents to better access jobs and services while improving the overall safety and efficiency of the city's transportation network.
 The Smart Columbus program is comprised of nine individual projects covering three themes--enabling technologies, emerging technologies, and enhanced human services.

 The Connected Vehicle Environment (CVE) project will install nearly 100 roadside units at signalized intersections in the project area and onboard units on more than 1500 participating private, fleet, emergency, transit, and freight vehicles.
 The CVE is expected to enhance safety and mobility for vehicle operators and improve pedestrian safety in school zones.
 The CVE will also provide sources of high-quality data for traffic management, transit and safety purposes.
 The connected vehicle infrastructure deployment will occur along several major corridors.
 The deployment of in-vehicle devices will target populations that are located near or frequently use the infrastructure deployment corridors.